 Systemic amyloidosis (AL) is a rare disorder, and it is difficult to estimate the exact incidence due to changing diagnostic criteria.
 In Olmsted County, Minnesota, only 21 cases were diagnosed from Jan 1950 to Dec 1989.
 In this first population-based study, the incidence of AL was approximately 8.9 per million person years.
-In the USA, 2000-2500 cases of AL are diagnosed annually.
+In the United States, approximately 2000-2500 cases of AL are diagnosed annually.

 Amyloidosis is reported as a cause of death in 1 in 1000 of the British population.

-AL is uncommon in non-whites and persons under 40 years of age.
-Senile amyloidosis is 3 times more common in elderly African-Americans compared to whites (8.2% vs 2.7%, respectively).
-Hereditary cardiac amyloidosis resulting from a mutation in transthyretin (TTR) is more common in African-Americans than whites; 23% of the patients have this variant.
+AL is uncommon in non-white individuals and persons younger than 40 years, and it affects men and women equally.
+Senile amyloidosis, in which wild-type transthyretin (TTR) accumulates in tissue and leads to the development of cardiac dysfunction, is 3 times more common in elderly black patients compared to white patients (8.2% vs 2.7%, respectively).
+Hereditary cardiac amyloidosis resulting from a mutation in TTR (>100 TTR variants ) is more common in black individuals than white persons; 23% of the patients have this variant.

-AL type is usually seen in persons over the age of 50 years.
-Although unusual, it can occur as early as the third decade.
+AL type is usually seen in persons older than age 50 years.
+Although unusual, it can occur as early as the third decade of life.
 Late onset amyloidosis (senile) is seen in elderly patients and has a better prognosis than primary amyloidosis.

 In general, cardiac involvement is a marker of poor prognosis.
-Therefore, any clinical, laboratory or imaging abnormality to suggest increased cardiac involvement will be indicative of a worse prognosis.
+[25, 26] Therefore, any clinical, laboratory or imaging abnormality that suggests increased cardiac involvement will be indicative of a worse prognosis.
 No consensus has been reached about a single most important prognostic factor.
 The factors associated with a poor prognosis include the following:

 Right ventricular dilatation

-T1 kinetics on gadolinium-enhanced MRI (to demonstrate extent of myocardial involvement)
+T1 kinetics on gadolinium-enhanced magnetic resonance imaging (MRI) (to demonstrate extent of myocardial involvement)

 Complications include the following: